Workforce Development at GCU

 The Center for Workforce Development at GCU aims to contribute to a skilled labor workforce by providing learning opportunities for those who are passionate about their trade.
-By offering Grand Canyon University trade courses, we strive to help meet the need for workers in various industries.
+By offering GCU trade certificates, we strive to help meet the need for workers in various industries.
 We partner with numerous companies to be able to offer our students quality learning that can directly translate into their field.

-Trade courses offered through the Center of Workforce Development at GCU are designed to prepare students with applicable skills and knowledge that they can use in their specific career path.
-They will complete their courses at our campus in Phoenix and will have the opportunity to become job-ready for their professional career.
+These undergraduate certificates offered through the Center of Workforce Development at GCU are designed to help prepare you with applicable skills and knowledge that you can use in your specific career path.
+You will complete your courses at our campus in Phoenix and will have the opportunity to become job-ready for your professional career.

-GCU has collaborated with various manufacturing partners to offer learners the chance to complete CNC machinist courses while partaking in a traditional college experience.
-These CNC machinist courses can help prepare students for careers in many industries, such as aerospace, defense, medical devices, semiconductors and other various manufacturing operations.
+GCU has collaborated with various manufacturing partners to offer learners the chance to complete a CNC machinist undergraduate certificate while partaking in a traditional college experience.
+This undergraduate certificate can help prepare students for careers in many industries, such as aerospace, defense, medical devices, semiconductors and other various manufacturing operations.
 Students will have the opportunity to gain hands-on experience while completing courses within a 15-week period.

 CNC students at GCU may have the opportunity to work with our proud industry partners, including: